openpencil/pythonic/README.md

 # pythonic
-miscellany of python scripts
+A miscellany of python scripts.